 - Create a comfortable workspace for yourself at home.
 Make it a quiet place where you can concentrate on writing, and that isn’t cluttered.
 Decorate it in a way that you find relaxing and inspiring.
 Make it your own little writing sanctuary.

 - Don’t view other bloggers as competition.
 Everyone is different and you should try to be unique.
 Jealousy will only set you back.
-Instead, befriend and collaborate with other bloggers.
+Instead, befriend and collaborate with other lifestyle bloggers.
 You’ll succeed so much faster if you collaborate rather than compete!

 There you have it!
 If you listen to these audiobooks and follow my instructions, you could get your blog up and running over a weekend.
 The hardest part is thinking up unique content on the regular, and getting readers.
 But if you’re determined, you’ll get the hang of it!
-Many of the most successful bloggers almost gave up before their tipping point, so stay excited and passionate, and don’t get discouraged!
+Many of the most successful lifestyle bloggers almost gave up before their tipping point, so stay excited and passionate, and don’t get discouraged!